m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

     than duplicating a column.

-    Like with VIEWs, though, we could have calculated columns (these are often called virtual column).
+    Like with VIEWs, though, we could have calculated columns (these are often called virtual columns).
 So query the `eman` column could run a function which returns `reverse(name)`.
 We already make use of such a feature for indexes to inverse `time_us_t` fields and sort these columns in DESC order (i.e. `9223372036854775807 - created_on`).